Design of Ham Vacuum Tube Transmitters

 The required choke inductance is surprising, it will be pretty large.
 At 120 Hz (60 Hz and full wave rectifier), minimum bleeder current in milliamperes should be well over E/L. With 700 volts and 5 henries, the bleeder should draw well over 700/5 = 140 mA.

 Another factor is voltage ringing or bounce caused by the choke inductance and filter capacitance.
 This "bounce" can result in wild but slow gyrations in supply voltage at a syllabic rate in a SSB transmitter of class B modulator, or at a code character rate using CW.
 This bounce is minimized using an excessively large value of filter capacitance and minimal inductance.
-Here is a screen shot of the bounce in my Viking Valiant when sending a string of dots.
+Here is a screen shot of power supply bounce in my Viking Valiant when sending a string of dots.
+The bounce is caused by the filter choke's less than ideal load response.
+It is not caused by the supply being "weak".
+The supply is actually quite good.
 The scale is 100 volts per division, peak-to-peak bounce is around 200 volts:

-Unless there is some particular reason to avoid solid state rectifiers, or unless APF is critical, we are generally much better off using solid state rectifiers followed by a capacitor input supply.
-If load current dramatically varies, it is usually best for a layman to completely avoid using a choke (even in a pi type supply filter).
+Unless there is some particular reason to avoid solid state rectifiers, or unless APF is critical, solid state rectifiers followed by a capacitor input supply are a much more stable solution.
+If load current dramatically varies, like in a CW transmitter, it is probably best to completely avoid using a filter choke (even in a pi type supply filter).
 Contrary to old outdated opinions, transformers and components will live just fine in a capacitor input supply.
-While regulation will not be perfect, it will typically be far better than a poorly planned or crudely implemented choke supply.
-You can expect 10% regulation, or better, from a well-designed capacitor input supply.
+The exception would be where tube-type rectifiers are used.
+While regulation will not be perfect, a solid state capacitor input supply's regulation will typically be far better than a poorly planned or crudely implemented choke supply.
+Expect 10% regulation, or better, from a well-designed capacitor input supply.
 A choke supply is much more expensive and heavy, and will be about the same if you are careful.
 If the designer or builder is not careful, a choke input supply can easily have 40% voltage sag!

 There are an abundance of bad power supply designs in Handbooks, Ham transmitters, and articles!
 Some are beyond bad, and should only be classified as "terrible".

-I won't go into formulas, except to say a well-designed choke input supply with proper bleeder current outputs about .9 times the RMS voltage of a transformer, while a capacitor input supply with solid state rectifier outputs around 1.4 times.
+A well-designed choke input supply with proper bleeder current outputs about .9 times the RMS voltage of a transformer, while a capacitor input supply with solid state rectifier outputs around 1.4 times.
 Keep this in mind while selecting a transformer.
-Also remember, most rectifier tubes have a pretty high internal impedance, and do not "like" capacitor input supplies.
-If you really want to run a tube type rectifier, you just might have to suffer with the performance problems and complexity of a choke input supply.
+Also remember, most rectifier tubes have a pretty high internal impedance.
+Most rectifier tubes do not "go well" with high power capacitor input supplies.
+If you really want to run a tube type rectifier, the performance problems and complexity of a choke input supply might become a necessity.

 Dual Voltage Supply with Bias